Sapphires are One of the “Big 3” Most Precious Colored Gemstones

 Sri Lanka’s gem bearing deposits and gemstone varieties

-The Highland Complex of Sri Lanka, Complex, extending northeast to southwest and containing high-grade metamorphic rocks, is the most likely area for formation of gemstone deposits.
+The Highland Complex of Sri Lanka, extending northeast to southwest and containing high-grade metamorphic rocks, is the most likely area for formation of gemstone deposits.
 The metamorphic types of gems constitute around 90% of the gem deposits in Sri Lanka.
 The island was blessed with geological conditions that provide an ideal blend of chemistry, heat, pressure, time for gem crystals to grow, and weathering for the gem crystals to be deposited and concentrated in gravels.

 Primary and secondary deposits